Wadule: Economy

 The majority of the population has farming as their primary occupation.
-This village majorly produces Onions & Jowar.
+This village majorly produces Onions and Jowar.
 Recently they have been producing Pomegranate.
 Agriculture is partially mechanized.

 Water resources

 There are many wells in the village and are primary source of water.
 The village also has a lake and few bore wells.
 Recently the farmers have built farm-lakes.

-People

-Sambhaji Pathare an eminent educationist hails from wadule.
-He worked as a member of all authorities of Savitribai Phule Pune University.
-He also worked as a member of consultative group of Planning commission of India.
-He visited Israel(twice), Germany & UAE.